 Competitors may compete in the 4 Deserts Race Series in any order except The Last Desert (Antarctica) which requires an invitation.
 To receive an invitation to The Last Desert (Antarctica), competitors must first successfully complete two of the other races in the 4 Deserts Race Series.

 Individuals that successfully complete all four races in the 4 Deserts Race Series become members of the 4 Deserts Club.
-At the start of 2014, the 4 Deserts Club consisted of 126 individuals representing 30 different countries.
+At the start of 2015, membership in the 4 Deserts Club included 173 individuals representing 35 different countries.

 Only 47 competitors have accomplished the 4 Deserts Grand Slam by completing all four races in the 4 Deserts Race Series in one calendar year (between January and December of the same year).

 Since 2003, the 4 Deserts has presented trophies to eleven 4 Deserts Champions.
 The 4 Deserts Champion is announced every two years and is awarded to the man and woman with the highest cumulative ranks of each of the 4 Deserts events.

 Only three people – all 4 Deserts Champions – have won all 4 Deserts Race Series events: Ryan Sandes of South Africa, Vicente Garcia Beneito of Spain and Anne-Marie Flammersfeld of Germany.
 The latter two competitors won all 4 Deserts races in 2012 when they completed the 4 Deserts Grand Slam.